 The Christian focus of the department enables students to investigate the full range of secular psychology.
 Students will find that the instructors in the department emphasize Biblical values, especially as these relate to ethical issues within the field.
 The department’s goal is to present the secular and Biblical aspects of psychology in an integrative manner.

-In addition to the Christian perspective, some unique features of our program are a strong focus on counseling, committed and well-prepared faculty, the ability to work in the community through Clinical Practicum and the opportunity to work with professors on research.
+In addition to the Christian perspective, some unique features of our program are a strong focus on counseling, committed and well-prepared faculty, and the ability to work in the community to gain experience in psychology when enrolled in the field experience course.

-What is the difference between Clinical and Research Practicum?
+What is this difference between a psychologist and psychiatrist?